Giral Lignite Power Plant: Power plant

 The thermal power station has installed capacity of 250 MW.
-Two identical units of 125 MW each, are built by Senbo Engineering Limited (SEL) on EPC basis with an estimated cost of Rs.
+Two identical units of 125 MW each, are built and commissioned by Senbo Engineering Limited (SEL) on EPC basis with an estimated cost of Rs.
 1690 Crores.
 It is a pit head plant.
 The fuel is lignite coal, which is procured from the mines just behind the plant.
 The fuel is supplied by Rajasthan State Mines & Minerals Limited (RSMML).
 An additive to fuel is limestone, which is added in pulverised form to the lignite, for the purpose of neutralising the sulphur Oxides (SOx), Sulphur Oxides are formed as a byproduct of combustion of lignite containing sulphur as its constituent.
 Limestonne is also supplied by RSMML.
 Lignite cost is nearly Rs.
 400 per MT.

 This is the first plant of the country which is using Lime with lignite to control SOX level.

 It was developed in 2 stages.